 Guide Background Check Processes

 When determining which type of background checks should be run in addition to criminal checks, a job description provides critical information.
-The Equal Employment Opportunity Commission (EEOC) is very specific about their stance that background checks must be applicable to the positions job duties.
-A well-written job description can clear up any confusion on whether additional background checks such are necessary.
-Running a credit check on an employee who will not have any responsibility for cash handling or access to bank accounts is not related to the job duties and can land an employer in hot water if run when unnecessary and also if a candidate is rejected based on the information acquired.
+The Equal Employment Opportunity Commission (EEOC) is very specific about their stance that background checks must be applicable to the job duties.
+A well-written job description can clear up any confusion on whether additional background checks are necessary.
+Running a credit check on an employee who will not have any responsibility for cash handling or access to bank accounts is not related to the job duties and can land an employer in hot water, especially if the candidate is rejected based on the information acquired.

 Help Drive Performance Management

 Job descriptions are an important performance management tool.
-Employees will know exactly what they are responsible for when they have a complete job description and when the employee signs it, they are agreeing to do the job.
-When job performance drops, the job description can be used as a tool in a performance conversation.
-Additionally, when an employer has a signed job description and handles the performance management process carefully, terminations for performance issues become less of a liability.
+Employees will know exactly what they are responsible for when they have a complete job description.
+When the employee signs the job description, they are acknowledging that they have been provided their responsibilities and essentially they are agreeing to do the job.
+If job performance becomes substandard, the job description can be used as a tool to have a constructive performance conversation.
+Additionally, when an employer has a signed job description on file and handles the performance management process carefully, terminations for performance issues become less of a liability.

 Assist Everyone in Complying with Safety, Workers’ Compensation and Related Laws

-In regards Occupational Safety and Health Administration (OSHA) safety regulations a job description is valuable in determining safety procedures for a particular position as well as requiring personal protective equipment (PPE).
-A job description also provides the basis for adhering to safety rules and following correct procedures in regard to workers comp claims and return to work programs.
+In regard to Occupational Safety and Health Administration (OSHA) safety regulations, a job description is valuable in determining safety procedures for a particular position as well as outlining required personal protective equipment (PPE).
+A job description also provides the basis for adhering to safety rules and following correct procedures when administering workers' compensation claims and return to work programs.
 When an employee returns to work after an injury or illness but has restrictions from their doctor, a job description helps an employer determine whether they can accommodate those restrictions and how to move forward.